alanmcilwaine/welly-transport/UsabilityResults/usabilityTestResults.md

 We received an average SUS score of 75.96.
 Following the Usability Test Plan (usabilityTestPlan.md), we are aiming for an optimal score of 75 and above and we have gotten that!
 For this reason, we can be confident our prototype doesn't have catastrophic usability issues, and we can focus on low to moderate usability fixes.

+The median score is slightly higher than the average, showing a few outliers with lower scores.
+Specifically, Charlie's score of 47.5.
+This supports that we have achieved the optimal score.

+The standard deviation of 14.24 shows there is quite high variability in how others perceived the prototype.
+This could imply there is inconsistency in how others view the system.

 # Graphs to visualise SUS score

 ![](Images/Question1.png)